Rock legend Eddie Van Halen dies after long battle with cancer

 "I didn't drink to party.
 Alcohol and cocaine were private things to me.
 I would use them for work.
 The blow keeps you awake and the alcohol lowers your inhibitions.
 I'm sure there were musical things I would not have attempted were I not in that mental state."

+"Sad to hear Eddie Van Halen has passed away.
+A guitar innovator with a fierce spirit of musical and technical exploration.
+Prayers and thoughts with his family and friends," Yusuf/Cat Stevens tweeted.

+Songwriter Diane Warren said in a tweet that "guitars are gently weeping everywhere.
+Shred In Power Eddie Van Halen."

-Eddie Van Halen is survived by his second wife Janie Liszewski and his son.
+The rocker is survived by his second wife Janie Liszewski and his son, as well as his first wife Bertinelli.